esper-io/console_docs/docs/compliance-policy/create-policy.md

 ![](./images/createpolicy/11-googlerestrictions.png)

-**Note**: If you don’t check the Google account restrictions box and plan to provision your device in Multi-application mode, we recommend disabling Google Play Store to prevent the installation of unapproved apps.
+**Note**: If you don’t check the Google account restrictions box and plan to provision your device in Multi-application mode, we recommend disabling Google Play Store to prevent the installation of unapproved applications.

 *TIP*: The Google Account Restriction feature is applicable only to Google Mobile Services (GMS) Android devices.
 If you include the Android Settings App and wish to prevent any Google accounts from being added, set the Number of accounts to 0.